Many garden tips are anecdotal, not science-based. Stay curious but lean on tested knowledge when you’re aiming for reliable results.

 // health benefits that may be more anecdotal than factual

-Many of us have seen—and probably shared—anecdotal garden tips and tried applying them to our own gardens.
+Many of us have seen—and probably shared—anecdotal garden tips, eager to try them in our own gardens.

 ‘My grandmother always added crushed eggshells when planting tomatoes and it worked great.’